ZFS on Western Digital EARS drives

 File System Agnostic Solution

 The best solution is for the file system to think the drive has 4096-byte sectors.
 Since the drive will not claim this it needs to be done in software (really Western Digital, did you think this was not worthy of a jumper on the drive?
 It would have made things much easier).
 Since ZFS has performance issues on Linux anyway due to it’s kernel’s license, I won’t cover it at all.
-The primary case I’ve seen this issue raised is from those using FreeNAS on FreeBSD.
+On Linux, you can use the ashift parameter which makes this task easier.
+See below.
+Otherwise, the primary case I’ve seen this issue raised is from those using FreeNAS on FreeBSD.
 Here, there are two solutions, depending on whether you want your drive encrypted or not.
 Both of these solutions give a new device, which the rest of the OS sees as a normal drive, but the drive has 4096-byte sectors, which are properly aligned.
 Warning, both of these methods destroy the data on the drive.

 Not Encrypted